hollowstrawberry/crab-cogs/README.md

 ### 📢 GameAlert

 Sends a configured message when a guild member starts playing a specific game or has been playing for some time.
 The purpose is to alert friends or just to be silly.

-### 📎 ImageScanner

-Lets you view AI image generation metadata, including A1111, ComfyUI, SwarmUI, and NovelAI.
-It can be accessed from a message's context menu.
-Additionally it can scan all images sent in specified channels and put a magnifying glass reaction button on AI images; the bot will DM the results to the users who use the magnifying glass.